csutorasa/XOutput/README.md

 To join the discussion or just say hi in the [discord channel](https://discord.gg/Y628tcp).

-This is version is currently under development.
-Check out the [stable version](https://github.com/csutorasa/XOutput/tree/3.x), or the [versions](#versions) for more information.
+This is version is the stable version.
+Check out the [under development](https://github.com/csutorasa/XOutput), or the [versions](#versions) for more information.

 ## How to install